A little diversion

 Okay, I suppose since they have done something about the situation, best I cool my heels and wait for more information.
 I phoned the other team with the code to report the capture of Tom and Anne this went to voice mail leaving me worried that they had suffered the same fate.

-I decided to camp at the Sandy Bay area to see if I could spot and then follow one of the Kaos operatives.
+I decided to set up an observation post in the Sandy Bay area to see if I could spot and then follow one of the Kaos operatives.
 I didn't have too high hope that they wouldn't identify me.

 I settled into a cafe across the road with a cup of tea and a local paper while I waited.
 I was surprised when the first man that I had spotted came out and walked down the road without seeming to take any notice of his surroundings.